 “Then he said to them all: ‘If anyone would come after me, he must deny himself and take up his cross daily and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will save it.’”
 (Luke 9:23–24, NIV84)

 I titled a devotion not too long ago “Jesus is not an add-on!”
 Today’s devotion bears the same title.
 Too many Christians think that being a Christian is as simple as adding Jesus to what already exists (an add-on).
 In our verse today Jesus blows that idea apart.
-He states that “If anyone would come after me, he must deny himself and take up his cross daily and follow me.”
-The first thing Jesus says is that we need to deny ourselves.
+He stated that “If anyone would come after me, he must deny himself and take up his cross daily and follow me.”
+The first thing Jesus said is that we need to deny ourselves.
 Jesus doesn’t get added on, He replaces that which is denied and dead, hence Jesus’ mention of daily taking up our cross.
 The cross was the most violent and feared way to die.
-Jesus says that the old sinful man in each of us must daily die so that Jesus can fill the void.
-So, as He says in the verse a little later, “whoever loses his life for Me will save it.”
+Jesus said that the old sinful man in each of us must daily die so that Jesus can fill the void.
+So, as He said a little later, “whoever loses his life for Me will save it.”
 Jesus cannot be added to that which is dead.
 But once dead, Jesus can give new life and make one born again.

 Today, let’s commit to the daily repentance process, no matter how painful it is, so that we might receive the life Jesus gives.